mattbloem007/gershan_website/src/data/project/project/steam-ceremony-with-gershan.md

 These aforementioned herbs are but a few of the options I use.

- The variety used is based on an intuitive process depending on the individual need of the client.
+The variety of herbs used is based on an intuitive process depending on the individual need of the client.

 Yours in Service